FORGOT YOUR DETAILS?

 OFA Secretary: Michael Aguilar

 Michael Aguilar is a Senior Computer Scientist for HPC Research and Development at Sandia National Laboratories, working with both Capacity Computing and Advanced Architecture Testbeds.
-Michael is responsible for management of Sandia’s ARM64 HPC systems, including Astra, and is active with the OpenFabrics Alliance, as the Board Secretary.
-He is currently serving as Chair of the OpenFabrics Management Framework (OFMF) Working Group.
-In addition, Michael is involved in Sandia Labs BeeGFS research and development.
+Michael is responsible for management of Sandia's ARM64 HPC systems, including Astra, and is active with the OpenFabrics Alliance, as the Board Secretary.
+He is currently serving as Co-Chair of the OpenFabrics Management Framework (OFMF) Working Group and is a member of the Lustre Working Group.
+In addition, Michael is involved in Sandia Labs BeeGFS burst buffer research and development.
 Michael has a Masters of Science degree in Computer Science and a Bachelor of Science in Computer Engineering.

 FSDP Co-Chair, Tatyana Nikolova